rohit-mehra/eye_of_sauron/README.md

 2.  [**frame_producer.py**](frame_producer.py)

-    -   **StreamVideo** class inherits [multiprocessing.Process](https://docs.python.org/3.5/library/multiprocessing.html#multiprocessing.Process) class.
-It's used to process videos from video_path and publish it to a specific topic, here FRAME_TOPIC.
+    -   **StreamVideo** class (inherits [multiprocessing.Process](https://docs.python.org/3.5/library/multiprocessing.html#multiprocessing.Process)) is used to process videos from video_path and publish it to a specific topic, here FRAME_TOPIC.

 3.  [**prediction_producer.py**](prediction_producer.py)

-    -   **ConsumeFrames** class inherits [multiprocessing.Process](https://docs.python.org/3.5/library/multiprocessing.html#multiprocessing.Process) class.
-Consumes messages containing encoded frames, timestamped and keyed.
+    -   **ConsumeFrames** class (inherits [multiprocessing.Process](https://docs.python.org/3.5/library/multiprocessing.html#multiprocessing.Process)) consumes messages containing encoded frames, timestamped and keyed.
 Processes each frame (detects faces in the frame specifically their locations, and calculates face encodings) and pushes the result to PROCESSED_FRAME_TOPIC.

-    -   **PredictFrames** class inherits [multiprocessing.Process](https://docs.python.org/3.5/library/multiprocessing.html#multiprocessing.Process) class.
-Consumes messages containing encoded frames, detected face locations and encodings.
+    -   **PredictFrames** class (inherits [multiprocessing.Process](https://docs.python.org/3.5/library/multiprocessing.html#multiprocessing.Process)) consumes messages containing encoded frames, detected face locations and encodings.
 The process waits for User Input i.e. Query or Target faces to look for.
 Matches detected faces with the query face and publishes the result to respective camera topic, ready to be consumed by steam app for viewing purpose.
 Here the results can also be pushed to database for analysis.

 ## 🐾 Examples